CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g15/README.md

 ## Running Locally

-Refer to the following individual services to setup and run each of them:
+Navigate to the following individual services to set up and run them locally:
 1. [Matching Service](./services/matching/)
 2. [Chat Service](./services/chat/)
 3. [Editor Service](./services/editor/)

-Finally, start running the frontend by following this [guide](./frontend/app/).
+Finally, start running the frontend service by following this [guide](./frontend/app/README.md).

 The application should start locally at http://localhost:3000.